rolkra/rolkra.github.io/_posts/2022-04-21-regex-for-beginners-extract.md

 You can use regex to detect, locate and extract patterns.

-Check this [post] (https://rolkra.github.io/regex-for-beginners-detect/) on how to detect patterns.
+How to detect patterns: https://rolkra.github.io/regex-for-beginners-detect/

 ```str_extract()``` can be used to extract patterns: